jh3nd3rs0n/jargyle/README.md

 ```

-In `krb5.conf`, a KDC is defined as running on port 12345 with its realm as `EXAMPLE.COM`. `EXAMPLE.COM` is supposed to be replaced by an actual realm provided by the Kerberos administrator but for this example it is left as `EXAMPLE.COM`. `localhost` is supposed to be replaced by the fully qualified domain name of where the KDC resides but for this example it is left as `localhost`.
+In `krb5.conf`, a KDC is defined as running on port 12345 with its realm as `EXAMPLE.COM`. `EXAMPLE.COM` should be replaced by an actual realm provided by the Kerberos administrator but for this example it is left as `EXAMPLE.COM`. `localhost` should be replaced by the fully qualified domain name of where the KDC resides but for this example it is left as `localhost`.

-The command line option `--settings=externalClient.socks5.gssapiServiceName=rcmd/localhost` is the GSS-API service name (or the Kerberos service principal) of the other SOCKS5 server. `localhost` is supposed to be replaced by the fully qualified domain name of where the other SOCKS5 server resides but for this example it is left as `localhost`.
+The command line option `--settings=externalClient.socks5.gssapiServiceName=rcmd/localhost` is the GSS-API service name (or the Kerberos service principal) of the other SOCKS5 server. `localhost` should be replaced by the fully qualified domain name of where the other SOCKS5 server resides but for this example it is left as `localhost`.

 ## 4. Integration Testing